CODINGBOTSTUDIO/PURE-MCPE0.8.1-PSP/README.md

 with no Dualshock/Sixaxis in sight,
 Layout 4 is greyed out in the Controls page, and is quietly reported as Layout 1,
 however it is automatically enabled the moment the pad turns up.
-A saved Layout 4 survives a boot on a plain PSP.
+A saved Layout 4 survives a boot on a plain PSP™.

 ## Hardware